+We’re living proof Disney Cruise Line is for adults too.
 I’ve often heard the same criticism time and again from people who have preconceived notions of Disney Cruise Line: it’s full of kids.
-I’ve been on Disney Cruise Line four times, each without children.
-Each trip has been better than the last.
-Here is Proof Disney Cruise Line is For Adults Too.
+I’ve sailed with Disney Cruise Line five times, each Disney cruise without kids.

 Children…Are Not Everywhere

-The best thing about Disney Cruise Line (DCL) in terms of children – for adults and kids alike – is they’re designed to accommodate children.
-This means that they have specific areas for blocks of ages of kids – for instance toddlers versus teens – where they tend to hang out day and night.
-Thus, unless you’re dropping off your child at one of their child care areas you never encounter them.
+The best thing about Disney Cruise Line (DCL) in terms of children – for the sake of the adults and kids on the ship – is they are designed to accommodate children.
+This means they have specific areas for different age groups of kids where they can spend all day and night.
+For instance, there’s a group for toddlers, one for pre-teens and another for teens.
+Thus, unless you’re dropping your child off at one of these areas or at a meal you never really encounter children.

 Aesthetics and Ship Plan

 The Cast Members on the ship are 100 times better than those at the parks.
 I’ve noticed the quality of Disney Cast Members at the parks, as a whole, has declined over the years.
-I suppose it’s a sign of the times and changing of generations.
+I suppose it’s a sign of American culture overall and changing of generations.
 But smiles, friendliness and politeness are at an all time high on the ships.
-No request is too great, no care too small.
+No request is too great, no matter too small.
 They’re really phenomenal.
-It’s something only adults would be able to sincerely appreciate.

 Adult Only Activities